-The Annual Meeting of Stockholders of Mammoth Energy Services, Inc. will be held onJune 7, 2018 at 2:00 p.m., local time, at3117 NW 137th Street, Oklahoma City, OK 73134, for the following purposes:
+The Annual Meeting of Stockholders of Mammoth Energy Services, Inc. will be held onJune 5, 2019 at 10:00 a.m., local time, at 3117 NW 137th Street, Oklahoma City, OK 73134, for the following purposes:

-- To elect six directors to serve until the Company's 2019 Annual Meeting of Stockholders; - To ratify the appointment of Grant Thornton LLP as the Company's independent auditors for the fiscal year ending December 31, 2018; and - 3.
-To transact such other business as may properly come before the Annual Meeting and any adjournment or postponement thereof.
+- To elect seven directors to serve until the Company's 2020 Annual Meeting of Stockholders; - To hold an advisory vote on the Company's executive compensation; - To hold an advisory vote on the frequency of holding an advisory vote on the Company's executive compensation; - To ratify the appointment of Grant Thornton LLP as the Company's independent auditors for the fiscal year ending December 31, 2019; - To transact such other business as may properly come before the Annual Meeting and any adjournment or postponement thereof.

-We are providing access to our proxy materials, including this proxy statement and our2017 Annual Report to Stockholders, over the Internet.
+We are providing access to our proxy materials, including this proxy statement and our 2018 Annual Report to Stockholders, over the Internet.
 As a result, we are mailing to our stockholders a Notice of Internet Availability of Proxy Materials instead of a paper copy of our proxy materials.
 The notice contains instructions on how to access those proxy materials over the Internet, as well as instructions on how to request a paper or email copy of our proxy materials.
 Those stockholders who request a paper copy of our proxy materials as provided in the Notice of Internet Availability will receive such proxy materials by mail.
 This electronic distribution process reduces the environmental impact and lowers the costs of printing and distributing our proxy materials.